bpmn-io/properties-panel-async-example/README.md

 # properties-panel-async-example

+> :warning: The API of [@bpmn-io/bpmn-properties-panel](https://github.com/bpmn-io/bpmn-properties-panel) is currently unstable and may be subject to change.

 This example uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) and [@bpmn-io/bpmn-properties-panel](https://github.com/bpmn-io/bpmn-properties-panel).
 It implements a BPMN 2.0 modeler that allows you to handle asynchronous data inside a properties panel extension.

 ![Screenshot](./docs/screenshot.png)